-Have you ever heard about SPC flooring?
-Though you may have been familiar with flooring types, you may not now this variant yet.
+SPC Flooring Reviews – Have you ever wondered what SPC flooring is?
+Though you may have been familiar with flooring types, you may not know this variant yet.

 This is because the types of flooring are not likely changing from years to years though the companies always introduce the new styles and colors each year instead.